silnrsi/grcompiler/README.md

 ### GDLPP #include details

-WARNING: On Windows, a longstanging bug has recently been fixed.
+WARNING: On Windows, grcompiler v5.2 fixes a longstanging bug.
 File inclusion will now be relative to the including file.
-Users who previously did inclusion based on the current working directory will see changes if the current working director differs from the location of the including file.
+Users who previously did inclusion relative to the current working directory will see changes if the current working director differs from the location of the including file.
 (Previously on Windows, file inclusion was relative to the current working directory when the path to the including file was specified using backslashes.)